nguyentruc0802/ELK-Azure-Kibana/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?

 •	The jump box serves as a gateway between all the VM’s and act as a front-line when connecting to the internet.
 The jump box reduce potential attacks surface by giving access control to a single strong access point rather than many individual VM’s.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.

-- _TODO: What does Filebeat watch for?
+- What does Filebeat watch for?
 Filebeat monitors log files or locations that you specify, collects that log events then forwards it to either Elasticsearch or Logstash for indexing.

-- _TODO: What does Metricbeat record?
+- What does Metricbeat record?
 Metricbeat collects metrics from the operating system and from services running on the server, then takes the metrics and statistics that it collects and send them to the output you specify.

 The configuration details of each machine may be found below.